Chinese hackers breach US software and law firms amid trade fight, experts say

 By Sean Lyngaas, CNN

-The hackers have been rampant in recent weeks, hitting the cloud-computing firms that numerous American companies rely on to store key data, Mandiant said.
+The hackers have been rampant in recent weeks, hitting the cloud-computing firms that numerous American companies rely on to store key data, Mandiant, which is owned by Google, said.
 In a sign of how important China’s hacking army is in the race for tech supremacy, the hackers have also stolen US tech firms’ proprietary software and used it to find new vulnerabilities to burrow deeper into networks, according to Mandiant.

 The FBI is investigating the intrusions and US officials are still trying to understand the full scope of the hacks, sources told CNN.